gala377/zig_ecs_test/notes.md

 We could also try later to do enums and even later tagged unions but for now we don't plan on supporting those.

+Also StringHashMap and ArrayList would be useful, array list should be kinda easy except how to identify it but other than that it is doable.

 ### Better components storage

 Because we hold entities as archetypes we can hold components